 - Make sure animals have plenty of roughage available.
 If not standing feed, then offer hay.
 Animals need to be full.
 Feeding grain on an empty stomach is a recipe for disaster.

-- Feed a supplement with effective buffers that can help stabilise rumen pH like StockMins-EweLamLac + Buffer
+- Feed a supplement with effective buffers that can help stabilise rumen pH, like StockMins-EweLamLac + Buffer

 Mismothering while trail feeding

-What is it: When trail feeding grain to hungry livestock they tend to run to the trail in a feeding frenzy.
+What is it: When trail feeding grain to hungry livestock, they tend to run to the trail in a feeding frenzy.
 In some cases, ewes will abandon newborn lambs to satisfy their hunger.

-Identification: Newborn lambs abandoned in the paddock causing a higher than usual lamb mortality rate.
+Identification: Newborn lambs abandoned in the paddock, causing a higher-than-usual lamb mortality rate.

 Preventative measures:

 - Make sure that there is enough bulk feed available in the paddock to keep the animals full.
+Hungry animals run to the trail, and we don’t want this to happen.

 - Trail feed in the afternoon.
-New lambs are usually dropped in the morning and can have a few hours to mother-up and warm up before the ewe runs to feed.
+New lambs are usually dropped in the morning and can have a few hours to mother up and warm up before the ewe runs to feed.

-- Trail feed in multiple trails so the ewes that are late to the trail get a chance to eat the grain.
+- Trail feed in multiple trails, so the ewes that are late to the trail get a chance to eat the grain.

 - Feed pregnant ewes using feeder bins.
-Trail feed at a measured rate up until the required feeding rate then use a feeder to deliver the same amount per head per day.
+Trail feed at a measured rate up until the required feeding rate, then use a feeder to deliver the same amount per head per day.

-For effective, low-risk strategies on how to feed grain to pregnant and lactating ewes talk to the AusFarm Nutrition team today.
+For effective, low-risk strategies on how to feed grain to pregnant and lactating ewes, talk to the AusFarm Nutrition team today.